 One of the most important things you can do for good physical health and your overall well-being, is to get an adequate amount of sleep each night.
 The U.S. National Library of Medicine recommends that school aged children get at least 10 hours of sleep daily, teens between 9 and 10 hours daily, and adults between 7 and 8 hours daily.
 Establishing a healthy bedtime routine will help you to accomplish this adequate sleep goal.

 Work performance, productivity and mental clarity decline with inadequate sleep.
 Then, over time, your mental and physical health begin to suffer as well.
 Poor sleep quality is associated with a wide variety of important health concerns including:

-This list doesn’t even include the mental health aspects of chronic sleep issues or the results and risks related to performance (such as lack of advancement at work, increased risk of accidents, memory impairments, lack of judgment, depression, anxiety, and more).
+This list doesn’t even include mental health aspects or the results and risks related to decreased performance (such as lack of advancement at work, increased risk of accidents, memory impairments, lack of judgment, depression, anxiety, and more).